symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 use
 ~~~

-The `use` action will simply take the existing path and use it.
-For example, in out post example the first
+The ``use`` action will simply take the existing path and use it.
+For example, in our post example the first
-builder unit must first determine the blogs path, `/my/blog`, if this path exists (and it should) then we
+builder unit must first determine the blogs path, ``/my/blog``, if this path exists (and it should) then we
 will *use* it in the stack.

 This action should typically be used in one of the content path builder units to specify that we should use
-the existing route.
-Using this as a content name action should cause the old route to be overwritten.
+the existing route, on the other hand, using this as the content name builder action should cause the old
+route to be overwritten.

 Example: